-A new hire’s onboarding experience sets the tone for the rest of the time they are with the organization.
-To help new employees adapt to their new work environment, organizations invest time and resources into building structured onboarding programs to assist their new people with understanding their role, learning new systems, and developing relationships with their team members.
-With a successful system in place, employees will feel connected to their new opportunity and to their new company.
+A new hire's onboarding experience sets the tone for the rest of the time they’re with the organization.
+To help employees adapt to their new work environment, organizations invest time and resources into building structured onboarding programs.
+These programs assist new employees with understanding their role, learning new systems, and developing relationships with team members.
+With a successful system in place, employees feel more connected to their new opportunity and to their new company.

 The experiment included an email sent to managers the day before their new employee’s first day at work.
 To prepare managers for facilitating the orientation process, the email included the following checklist:

 - Match your new employee with a peer buddy.